📚

 Economics & Society (1450-1789)

-Increased trade also contributed to the development of consumer culture.
-More Europeans demanded and could afford what used to be luxuries only enjoyed by the wealthy.
-Goods such as silk, sugar, chocolate, coffee, tobacco, and rum became popular among almost all social classes. ☕
+Increased trade also contributed to the development of a consumer culture.
+More Europeans demanded, and could afford, what used to be luxuries only enjoyed by the wealthy.
+Goods such as silk, sugar, chocolate, coffee and rum became popular among almost all social classes.

 Browse Study Guides By Unit